crazcalm/oral-english/activities/README.md

 Round three: One word clue
 For the last round, a player picks a word from the bowl and gives 1 clue to get his teammates to guess the correct word.

+## Strip Story
+Give each student a sentence/part of a story.
+Have the students work together to put the story in order by standing in a line with their sentence strips.
+Divide the class into groups of 8-10 students when doing this activity.
+Can review by having a couple  groups read their story by each person reading their sentence out loud.

+## Chain Story

+Oral or written: Teacher begins a story either on paper or orally.
+Students are in groups and one-by-one must continue the story.
+If you do a written version, good idea to have multiple stories going around at once so that students are kept busy.
+If you do a written story, can tell the groups to choose the best one and read it to the class.